pytorch/ignite/README.rst

 **ignite.contrib**: The Contrib directory contains additional modules contributed by Ignite users.
 Modules vary from TBPTT engine, various optimisation parameter schedulers, logging handlers and a metrics module containing many regression metrics (`ignite.contrib.metrics.regression <https://github.com/pytorch/ignite/tree/master/ignite/contrib/metrics/regression>`_)!

-The code in **ignite.contrib** is not fully maintained as the core part of the library.
+The code in **ignite.contrib** is not as fully maintained as the core part of the library.
 It may change or be removed at any time without notice.

 Examples